gammapy/gammapy/docs/overview/package.rst

 High Level Analysis Interface
 -----------------------------
-To define and execute a full data analysis process from a YAML configuration file, Gammapy implements a high-level analysis interface.
+To define and execute a full data analysis process from a YAML configuration file, Gammapy implements a high level analysis interface.
 It exposes a subset of the functionality that is available in the sub-packages to support standard analysis use case in a convenient way.